 I wanted a proper education, I wanted to live a better life but he would have none of that.
 I too had potential, I dreamt of flying to the moon.
 Sometimes.
 Regardless, I knew I could be great, I just needed support.
 I got nothing.

-He would come back home with his new friends, all well fed, belching with satisfaction derived from isi ewu and beer.
+He would come back home with his new friends, all well-fed, belching with satisfaction derived from isi ewu and beer.
 All laughing and cheerful as they shared the yield from our toil.
 It was as if I was invisible, just standing there like a “white-faced” ghost.
 Whenever I tried to speak up for myself, they would together beat me, sometimes lock me up for days without food or water.
-Same goes to anyone that tried to stand up for me.
+The same goes for anyone that tried to stand up for me.

 I moved out and moved on.